krivard/codalab-worksheets-wiki/Progressive-Registration.md

 Here’s what it looks like from the users point of view:

 1. User goes to site, plays around, decides to sign up
-1. User go to the sign up form, which has only one field, email address
+1. User goes to the sign up form, which has only one field, email address
 1. User enters email address hits “register”
 1. User gets email with a link
 1. User clicks link, goes to the “Set/Reset your password page”, once they provide a password that is accepted,